 If someone were ready to put their marijuana use to an end, they might consider the following suggestions:

 - Build motivation for staying clean: Make a list of the reasons why you want to quit.
 They may be things like you want to be able to focus more or you want to develop closer and healthier relationships with your family.
-Knowing why you’re quitting can help saying no to urges and cravings.
+Knowing why you’re quitting can help to say no to urges and cravings.

 - Recognize that cravings will be a part of your recovery: Again, if you know what you’re up against, and especially if you’re prepared with tools for facing cravings, then the road to recovery will be smoother than you think.
-However, it’s important to have a list of ready tools to use in order curb cravings when they arise.
+However, it’s important to have a list of ready tools to use in order to curb cravings when they arise.

 Getting over marijuana addiction requires paying attention to your thoughts and feelings.
 The inner experience is most often what triggers a person to use drugs or alcohol.
-By paying attention to your thoughts and feelings, you might be able to identify the thought or the emotion that caused a reach for the marijuana.
+By paying attention to your thoughts and feelings, you might be able to identify the thought or the emotion that caused a reach for marijuana.
 You can manage drug-seeking behaviors by being an observer of your thoughts and feelings.
 At Westwind Recovery®, we offer several therapeutic services to support individuals as they overcome their addiction such as:

 These therapies and more help individuals develop healthy lifestyles.
 However, it does take time to develop.
-However, if you can eat well, sleep on a regular schedule, and exercise regularly, you may notice this helping with your overall emotional and psychological health.
+But, if you can eat well, sleep on a regular schedule, and exercise regularly, you may notice this helping with your overall emotional and psychological health.
 In contrast, sleep, healthy eating, and exercise often go out the window with regular use of substances.
-If you’d like to get clean, work on changing your lifestyle habits that support healthy and happiness.
+If you’d like to get clean, work on changing your lifestyle habits that support health and happiness.

 These are suggestions for finally ending an addiction to marijuana.
-However, keep in mind that most people cannot end an addiction on their own.
+However, keep in mind that most people cannot end addiction on their own.
 Thus, Westwind Recovery® is here to provide support and resources to help individuals heal and recover.
 Denial and the repeated avoidance of emotional or physical pain can contribute to a cycle of addiction, which often requires the help of professionals to overcome.
 So contact us today to begin your journey to recovery at 855.340.8832.